priyakoshta/BookRecommenderSystem/README.md

 # BookRecommenderSystem
-This repository consists of a recommender system using :
--maximum rated book count
--k nearest neighbour algorithm
+This repository consists of a recommender system using : maximum rated book count k nearest neighbour algorithm